How to Grow Carolina Reaper Chili Peppers

 Keep Track of the Temperature

-Now, the Carolina Reaper will like temperature, in the soil. between 24 and 31 Celsius.
+Now, the Carolina Reaper will like the temperature in the soil, between 24 and 31 Celsius.

 Keep the Soil Moist

 It is important to keep the soil moist until the Carolina Reaper seeds germinate.
-Note, it will take over 2 weeks (and up till a couple of months) for the Carolina Reaper seeds to germinate.
+Note that it will take over two weeks (and up to a couple of months) for the seeds to germinate.

 Give the Carolina Reaper Light

-Now, when the plant has germinated, make sure you give the plant some light.
-Either sunlight or using grow light.
+Now, when the plant has germinated, make sure you give it some light, either sunlight or a grow light.

-As the Carolina Reaper plant is growing, re-plant the plants in larger pots.
+As the Carolina Reaper plant grows, re-plant the plants in larger pots.

 Fertilize Sparingly